aekateriniz/aekateriniz/README.md

 I am currently learning SQLite with C++ (Triggers).
 You can reach me at aekateriniz@gmail.com

-I am new to GitHub...just learning.
+I am new to GitHub...just learning.☺